McBonuss/5-Planes/README.md

 | iPad Pro 10.5"        | No appearance, responsiveness, or functionality issues.               | Pass      |
 | iPhone XR             | No appearance, responsiveness, or functionality issues.               | Pass      |
 | iPhone 7              | No appearance, responsiveness, or functionality issues.               | Pass      |

-**Comments**: On older devices (e.g., iPhone 4/3), the landscape block mode is activated due to small screen sizes.
-This issue was not addressed due to time constraints and the age of the devices.

 ---